FSoft-AI4Code/pydep/README.md

 - `ClassNode`: a node represents a class
 - `BlockNode`: a node represents a codeblock in the module file

-Every node except ModuleNode has the following attributes:
+Every node except `ModuleNode` has the following attributes:
-- `path`: the module file contain that node
+- `path`: the module file's local path contain that node
 - `content`: the text content of the node (function, import, class or codeblock)
 - `position_in_file`: the position of the node in the module file